 Because the Exploration Pass page can be sorted by date, the simplest method is to pick your day and see what’s available.
 Be sure to read the “Pass Information” for each attraction.
 Some passes admit four people, others only two.
 And you are limited in the number you can get in a 30-day period.

-♦ Douglas County Libraries offers FREE Adventure Passes good for admission to the Butterfly Pavilion, Dinosaur Ridge, History Colorado and Denver Firefighters Museum.
+Offers FREE Adventure Passes good for admission to the Butterfly Pavilion, Dinosaur Ridge, History Colorado Center and Denver Firefighters Museum.
 Passes are available in limited quantities each day and allow different numbers of people to enter the attraction at no cost.

 Because the Adventure Pass page can be sorted by date, the simplest method is to pick your day and see what’s available.
 Be sure to read the “Pass Information” for each attraction.
 Some passes admit four people, others only two.
 And you are limited in the number you can get in a 90-day period.

-♦ Westminster Library offers an Adventure Pass with free admission to the Butterfly Pavilion, Clyfford Still Museum, Colorado State Parks, Denver Botanic Gardens, Denver Museum of Nature & Science, Denver (Platte Valley) Trolley, Dinosaur Ridge, Golf Westminster, Standley Lake Regional Park and Westminster Recreation Centers.
+Offers an Adventure Pass with free admission to the Butterfly Pavilion, Clyfford Still Museum, Colorado State Parks, Denver Botanic Gardens, Denver Firefighters Museum, Denver Museum of Nature & Science, Denver Zoo, Dinosaur Ridge, Golf Westminster, Molly Brown House, Museo de las Americas, Wings Over The Rockies, Standley Lake Regional Park and Westminster Recreation Centers.

 Because each pass has different terms and conditions (such as which passes are online and which are physical), the best way to figure out what’s what is to check out the Adventure Pass site.

-♦ Aurora Public Library offers Denver Museum of Nature & Science Family Plus Membership cards (a $125 value) you can check out just like a book or DVD.
+Offers Denver Museum of Nature & Science Family Plus Membership cards (a $125 value) you can check out just like a book or DVD.
 The pass allows seven people, over the age of two, FREE entry to the museum.
 You can visit the museum as many times as you like in those seven days.
-Plus, you get all the other benefits during a visit that a member does: more than 30% off IMAX & Planetarium show tickets, 10% off Museum Shop purchases, 10% off T-Rex Cafe & Deli purchases and discounts on special exhibition tickets.

 Library patrons can check out the membership cards for one week and enjoy the Museum for an hour or a day, every day they have the card.
 You can put a membership card on hold, check it out and return it — just as you would any other library materials.

-The Library also offers passes to History Colorado, Colorado State Parks, Museum of Contemporary Art and Denver Museum of Miniatures, Dolls and Toys.
+The Library also offers passes to History Colorado, Colorado State Parks and Museum of Contemporary Art.
 The easiest way to locate and reserve a pass is to go here.